 Are N95 masks and surgical masks suitable for children?

 “These masks are made to create a seal around the mouth and nose of the user so particles cannot get in.
-Many of the available N95 masks may not fit tightly on the face of a child so they may not be as effective as in an adult with a correctly fitted mask,” says Dr Thomas.
+Many of the available N95 masks may not fit tightly on the face of a child so they may not be as effective as in an adult with a correctly fitted mask,” says Adj Asst Prof Thomas.

 There are currently no international certification standards for use of masks in children.
-For more information on N95 masks suitable for children, please visit the MOH website
+For more information, please visit the MOH website on FAQs on haze health

 Surgical masks may not offer adequate protection from the harmful particulate matter present in the haze, as these masks are not designed to achieve a firm fit on the person’s face.
 The harmful particulate matter in the haze is very small (2.5 microns or less) and the normal surgical masks are not effective in filtering such fine particles.
 There is usually some gap between the surgical mask and the face, through which the haze particles may easily get in.
 They may reduce the discomfort caused by haze by providing a barrier between the wearer’s nose and mouth, and larger irritant particles in the air.